angeljayakumar/online-retail-analysis/README.md

 ## ❓ Hypotheses and How to Validate

-Hypothesis Validation Approach

-High-spending customers shop more frequently Use RFM analysis (Recency, Frequency, Monetary)
+High-spending customers shop more frequently, Use RFM analysis (Recency, Frequency, Monetary)

-Certain products consistently sell more Group by ProductName and rank by total quantity
+Certain products consistently sell more, Group by ProductName and rank by total quantity

-Sales show monthly seasonality Aggregate sales by Month and plot trends

 ## 🗺️ Project Plan